 Croissance réelle du PIB :

-The approximate time for sharing the contract with an employee in Malta is only 4 business days assuming no special requests or changes to our standard employment contract.
+The approximate time for sharing the contract with an employee in Malta is 4 business days assuming no special requests or changes to our standard employment contract.
+Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 The normal hours of work are 40 hours a week (excluding overtime) over a period of 17 weeks.